What is George Conway Net Worth?

 Conway has been recognized for his legal expertise and advocacy throughout his career.
 In 2004, The National Law Journal named him one of America’s 100 most influential lawyers.
-In 2010, he was awarded the Federal Bar Council’s Thurgood Marshall Award for his commitment to promoting diversity in the legal profession.
+The Federal Bar Council awarded him the Thurgood Marshall Award in 2010 for his commitment to promoting diversity in the legal profession.

 Favorite Quotes from George Conway

 “It’s also not true that ‘abuse of power’ is not impeachable or that a statutory crime is necessary for impeachment.” _George T. Conway

 “In civil or criminal litigation in a jury case, the only way for a defendant to avoid a trial is for a judge to rule that there was no evidence from which the jury could find for the other side.” _George Conway

 “The Framers of the Constitution expected the presidency to be occupied by unique individuals, selfless people of the highest character and ability.
 They intended the Electoral College to be a genuinely deliberative body, not the largely ceremonial institution it has become today.” _George T. Conway.

 “If a politician takes a bribe to do what he thinks would have been best for the public, he still goes to jail.
 If he’s president, under a constitution that refers to impeachment specifically for ‘bribery,’ as well as other ‘high crimes and misdemeanors he should still be removed.”George T. Conway.